 Your appropriate course placement is important to college success.
-The computerized Placement Assessment is administered on campus in the Library Computer Lab at scheduled times and dates (click on schedule to the right), at no cost to students.
+The computerized Placement Assessment is administered on campus in the Applied Technology Building Room 014, at scheduled times and dates (click on schedule to the right), at no cost to students.
 Parking is in Student Lot #4 and a photo ID is required.
 Math, Reading, and English sections are given in one three-hour maximum session.

 This assessment is NOT pass/fail.
 It is important to do your best so an accurate assessment can be made.
 Your assessment results will determine if required developmental coursework is necessary.
 Once the assessment is completed, contact information for academic advisors will be provided so students may make an appointment to register for classes and review degree requirements.